qitta/libhugin-thesis/rst/abstract.rst

 metadata source or metadata tool.
 In order to demonstrate and test the library two command line tools are implemented.
 By using those command line tools a user may test plugins, but also use the library for scripting tasks.
-There is also a RESTful webservice, for usage with Xbox Media Center, implemented.
+There is also a RESTful webservice, for usage with XBMC, implemented.